Rubus phoenicolasius

-Rubus phoenicolasius (Japanese wineberry, wine raspberry, wineberry or dewberry) is an Asian species of raspberry (Rubus subgenus Idaeobatus) in the rose family, native to China, Japan, and Korea.
+Rubus phoenicolasius (Japanese wineberry, wine raspberry, wineberry or dewberry) is an Asian species of raspberry (Rubus subgenus Idaeobatus) in the rose family.

 The species was introduced to Europe and North America as an ornamental plant and for its potential in breeding hybrid raspberries.
 It has subsequently escaped from cultivation and become naturalized in parts of Europe and North America.

-Characteristics
+Description

 The species is a perennial plant which bears biennial stems ("canes") from the perennial root system.
-In its first year, a new stem ("primocane") grows vigorously to its full height of 1–3 m, unbranched, and bearing large pinnate leaves with three or five leaflets; normally it does not produce any flowers the first year.
+In its first year, a new stem ("primocane") grows vigorously to its full height of 1–3 m, unbranched, and bearing large pinnate leaves with three or five leaflets; The leaves appear in sets of three, where the two side leaves are small, and the center leaf is large.
 In its second year, the stem ("floricane") does not grow taller, but produces several side shoots, which bear smaller leaves always with three leaflets; the leaves are white underneath.
+The plant's branches, stems and leaves are covered in spines.
+The leaves are green on top, and white on the bottom because of a dense layer of woolly hairs.

-The flowers are produced in late spring on short, very bristly racemes on the tips of these side shoots, each flower 6–10 mm diameter with five purplish red to pink petals and a bristly calyx.
-The fruit is orange or red, about 1 cm diameter, edible, produced in summer or early autumn; in botanical terminology and like all members of Rubus, it is not a berry at all but an aggregate fruit of numerous drupelets around a central core.
+Typically beginning in the plant's second year, the flowers are produced in late spring on short, very bristly racemes on the tips of the side shoots.
+Each flower is 6–10 mm in diameter with five purplish red to pink petals and a bristly calyx.
+The fruit is orange or red, and have on average of a 1 cm diameter, edible, produced in summer or early autumn; in botanical terminology and like all members of Rubus, it is not a berry at all but an aggregate fruit of numerous drupelets around a central core.
 Ripening occurs from early summer.
 The canes have red glandular hairs.
-These red hairs give the species its scientific name, from the Latin phoenicus, meaning red.

 In addition to seed propagation, new plants are formed from the tips of existing canes touching the ground.
 They thrive in moist soil and grow near and within wooded areas.